WheresWaldo/FiiOat/README.md

 - And that's it ;)

 ## How to check logs:
-- Check fiioat.txt file in /data/adb/modules/FiiOat/fiioat.log folder
+- Check fiioat.log text file in /data/adb/modules/FiiOat folder
 - It should be like this (Not exactly ofc):

 # Screenshot of .log file